Privacy-Focused Measurement

 Leverage First-Party Data In Measurement

 With moves like iOS14 and Chrome’s imminent deprecation of cookies, cookies and other browser-based identifiers will no longer tell the full story.
 You’ll need to supplement that information with first-party data to get a true read on audience behavior.
+(UPDATE: On July 22, 2024, Google reversed its decision to deprecate third-party cookies.
+Here’s the latest guidance from CI on this change.)

 You already use first-party data for targeting (think of uploading a list of emails to reach your past ticket buyers on Meta).
 Now, you can use that same data to measure the success of your campaigns more accurately.
 For Google and Meta, this involves securely sharing user data when a conversion happens.
 This user data—usually an email address—is anonymized and protected using a secure one-way hashing algorithm, allowing the platforms to match that user’s conversion to ad impressions without revealing personally identifiable information.
 Meta calls this “Advanced Matching”; Google calls it “Enhanced Conversions.”